 - Kate Hobhouse, Chair of Fortnum and Mason;

-- Patricia Lovett MBE, Chair of the Heritage Crafts Association; and
+- Patricia Lovett MBE, former Chair of Heritage Crafts;

-- Simon Sadinsky, Deputy Director of The Prince’s Foundation.
+- Simon Sadinsky, Deputy Director of The Prince’s Foundation; and